-- Advance in their careers, adapting to new situations and emerging problems, through the application of general purpose engineering skills and the core technical disciplines, analytical procedures, and design practices of the mining engineering profession;
+Advance in their careers, adapting to new situations and emerging problems, through the application of general-purpose engineering skills, the core technical disciplines, analytical procedures, and design practices of the mining engineering profession;

 - Function ethically in a variety of professional roles such as mine planner, designer, production manager, mineral processing engineer, consultant, technical support representative and regulatory specialist;

 - Pursue advanced degrees in mineral-related fields and also those fields that support the mineral industries such as business and law;

 - Utilize professional skills such as effective communication, teamwork, and leadership; and

 - Demonstrate an understanding of the critical role mining engineers plays in society with respect to health, safety, and the environment in tangible ways such as achieving professional licensure.